 To use other platforms or programming languages see: Installation.

-You will also to install a build toolchain to compile your code.
+You will also need to install a build toolchain to compile your code.

 However the required dependencies (e.g.

 cmake, compiler) are installed as part of setting up the simulator (next step).

 The easiest way to try out MAVSDK is to run one of the MAVSDK examples against a simulated version of the vehicle.

 To set up and run the PX4 JMAVSim multicopter simulator on MacOS or Ubuntu: